spicata/mint-fresh-notes/_notes/Blessed Li.md

     - 河边 (he2 bian1) - riverside
     - 海边 (hai3 bian1) - seaside
 - Pranav hurt 李老师.
 This should be punished by upmost severity.

+## 10th of February, 2023

+- We did dictation.
+It was mostly the stuff she told us to highlight, but she also put pinyin in it.
+It's okay, I beat Ed.
+This will only make him try harder though.
+- Then we did the listening part on page 8, and went through yesterday's reading.
+- Write a transcript of the listening on page 8.